-I was filling out my 2019 goal planner, and there’s a section on dealing with fears.
+I was filling out this year’s planner, and there was a section on exploring fears.

-I am not a big fan of exploring fears; my personal preference is to drown them with hope and the Word.
+I am not a big fan of exploring fears; my personal preference is to drown them with hope and God’s Word.

 But the planner I am using is thorough; it coaches you through the icky tedious places you love to ignore.

-In a section about “meeting my fears”, I wrote the following;
+In a section about “meeting my fears”, I let loose on the journal pages;

-“I am afraid of being sick forever/struggling with a condition because the process is physically painful and I feel limited in everything – networking and growing the business, leaving the house, making new friends, serving at church e.t.c”
+“I am afraid of being sick forever.
+I am scared of struggling with this condition because it’s physically painful and I feel limited in everything – networking and growing the business, leaving the house, making new friends, serving at church..everything”

-Yesterday, I re-read those words and God reminded me of something He said to me a few months ago.
+Yesterday, I re-read those words and God reminded me of something He said a few months ago.

 “I only require you to be faithful where you are.”

-For a long time, I have fought with feelings of disappointment.
+I have been battling a physical condition for many months and during that time, I have fought with feelings of disappointment.
 Being a disappointment to God, to be exact.

-If the only goal I could check off that day is “get off the couch and take a shower,” then that was a good day.
+If the only goal I get to check off that day is “get off the couch and take a shower,” then that was a good day.